One of the hottest cities in the country offers a booming economy, a lovely climate, world class dining and more.

 7. The Professional Sports

-Whether you’re a football, baseball, basketball, hockey or soccer fan, the Bay Area has a pro team (or two) for you--and many are very good.
-The Golden State Warriors won the NBA Championship in 2015, and lost in the final in 2016.
-San Francisco Giants have won the World Series three times in the past six years, and the San Jose Sharks appeared in the 2016 Stanley Cup playoffs.
+Whether you’re a football, baseball, basketball, hockey or soccer fan, the Bay Area has a pro team (or two) for you — and many are very good.
+Sports Business Journal named San Francisco the “Sports City of the Decade” in 2020.
+The Golden State Warriors won the NBA Championship in 2015, 2017 and 2018. the San Francisco Giants won the World Series in 2010, 2012 and 2014.
+And the San Jose Sharks appeared in the 2016 Stanley Cup playoffs.

 And if those teams have a bad year, there’s still the Oakland A’s and Raiders across the bay.
-Speaking of football, the San Francisco 49ers can’t exactly brag about their recent record, but they can definitely brag about their new state of the art stadium that hosted Super Bowl 50.
-Located in Silicon Valley, it’s not shocking the new Levi’s Stadium is known for being the most high-tech stadium in the world, winning itself multiple "Venue of the Year" awards.
+Speaking of football, the San Francisco 49ers bounced back from an abysmal recent record with a 13-3 season and a trip to the Super Bowl in 2019.
+And they can definitely brag about their state of the art stadium that hosted Super Bowl 50.
+Located in Silicon Valley, it’s not shocking that Levi’s Stadium is known for being the most high-tech stadium in the world, winning itself multiple “Venue of the Year” awards.
 If none of that interests you, there’s still soccer with the San Jose Earthquakes.

 8. Two Words: Bay.
 Windows.